PhillipDaum/humana/README.md

 ## Death Contract
 A death contract is like a digital will.
 This can be triggered by a death verification service.
 Traditional financial institutions use tools like the National Technical Information Service https://dmf.ntis.gov/

-# Documentation on how to run the project
-#### If you are interested in participating in The Humana Project, contact Phil Daum philgdaum(at)gmail.com.
-#### You can request to join the wiki at: https://humana.phillipdaum.com/
-#### If you want test HUMANA email Phil.
-Say something like 'Can I have some test HUMANA?'
-#### You can then use the Aragon Governance tool to manage the test HUMANA DAO: https://govern-rinkeby.aragon.org/#/daos/humana